 About Susan CondonIrish Writer and Poet.
 Award winning, published short story writer.
-Currently editing my debut novel - a crime fiction thriller, based in New York - is searching for a home, while I'm cracking on with the next in the series.
+My debut novel - a crime fiction thriller, based in New York - is searching for a home, while I'm cracking on with the next in the series.

 Posted on August 21, 2013, in Guest Blogs, Writer Profiles and tagged Amazon, author, bridport, clodagh, crime fiction, dermot bolger, gutter bookshop, irish independent, irish writers centre, jonathan swift award, kate pearson, Louise Phillips, molly keane memorial award, myles mcweeney, Niamh O'Connor, o'connor, Penguin, Red Ribbons, RTÉ Guide, The Dolls House, trailer, UK.
 Bookmark the permalink.
 4 Comments.